Scott Atlas: Ordeal and Triumph

 not just by surveys, but by actual data on outcomes, on accuracy of diagnosis, on availability and access to care, must be evaluated on the basis of the data and not just on assertion.

-But then, as I mentioned, for a decade, I've been working full-time on that.
+And so so I started then, but then as I mentioned, for a decade, I've been working full-time on that.

 and how it might have an inter